FREE Faucet Aerators

 For more information on how to trouble-shoot and repair some common leaky toilet problems get the free booklet “Practical Plumbing Handbook” available at the City.

 You may hear the sound of running water inside the toilet tank when you are not using it.
 Then again, you may not.
-To check for those sneaky quiet leaks, use the free toilet leak detection dye tablets available at the City to double check.
+To check for those sneaky quiet leaks, use toilet leak detection dye tablets or food coloring to make the leaks visible.

 PROGRAM UPDATE- CERTAIN REBATES TEMPORARILY INCREASED.
 RESTRICTIONS APPLY